Meta Title: 3 Best Iron Filters For Well Water | Water Defense

 A whole-house well water filtration system shouldn’t only be evaluated by its capacity to remove certain contaminants from water.
 There should also be other considerations, like how affordable it is and what it takes to maintain it.

-That’s why we evaluated the iron filters on our list with the following criteria:
+That’s why we evaluated products based on the following criteria:

 - Contaminants Removed